KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 .. versionadded:: 0.19.3
-    Note that as of version 0.19.3 and up, the entire way that triggers are dealt with by the underlying kOS CPU has be redesigned.
+    Note that as of version 0.19.3 and up, the entire way that triggers are dealt with by the underlying kOS CPU has been redesigned.
 In previous versions it was not possible to have a trigger that lasts longer than one **physics tick**, leading to a lot of warnings in this section of the documentation.
 Many of those warnings are now